 Keep your staff informed by running banners alerting them to all the latest company news and policies, making sure they stay safe and productive at home.
 If you’ve recently hired new staff, and their only real experience of your business is working remotely, then use banners to drive them to all the onboarding material they need.
 Banners can be used just as easily to ensure all staff engage with the latest training content, especially if it concerns the new technology they need to master to work from home effectively.

 Worried about staff morale?
 Run email banners featuring one-click staff surveys to see how they’re all doing working from home, and what they think the company could do to make the experience easier (and them happier).
-Here’s 7 internal marketing ideas to improve employee experience.
+For banner designs to keep your staff engaged, check out our 33 great email signature banner examples.

 7. Keep it real